ricardosllm/CarND-Advanced-Lane-Finding/README.md

 - **Color Transform** - We use a set of image manipulation techniques to accentuate certain features like lane lines.
 We use color space transformations, like from RGB to HLS, channel separation, like separating the S channel from the HLS image and image gradient to allow us to identify the desired lines.

-- **Perspective Transform** - We apply a "bird’s-eye view transform" that let's us view a lane from above and thus mesure its curvature and respective radious.
+- **Perspective Transform** - We apply a "bird’s-eye view transform" that let's us view a lane from above and thus identify the lane lines, mesure its curvature and respective radius.

 - **Lane Pixel Detection** - We then analyse the transformed image and try to detect the lane pixels.
-We use a series of windows and identify the lane lines by finding the peeks in a histogram of eah window.
+We use a series of windows and identify the lane lines by finding the peeks in a histogram of each window's.

 - **Image augmentation** - We add a series of overlays to the image to: identify the lane lines, show the "bird's eye view" perspective, show the location of the rectangle windows where the lane pixels are and finaly metrics on the radius of curvature and distance to the center of the road.